 Individuals aged 16 or over are classified as Adults within the BARB service.

-- Of the viewing that is time-shifted, 5.5 % of their TV content is watched on the same day as live (VOSDAL)
+- Of the viewing that is time-shifted, 5.6 % of their total TV content is watched on the same day as live (VOSDAL)

 - Adults are most likely to consume Video on Demand (VoD) on a Sunday and Monday

 - ABC1 Adults watch 3 hours and 20mins of linear TV a day, 2 hours and 1mins of this is commercial TV

 - Upmarket adults watched 92.8% of their TV viewing on the same day as live with 86.1% of this being a the same the time of broadcast